 With gastric bypass surgery, a small pouch is created by stapling closed the top portion of the stomach, separating it from the lower portion.
 Then your surgeon brings up the small intestine and joins it to the pouch.
 After surgery, food will travel down your throat and enter this small pouch.
 The volume of food it takes to fill the pouch is very small, which makes you feel full quickly.
 The food then travels directly into your intestine from the pouch.
 The digestive juices from your stomach and small intestine will still mix with the food in your intestine, just farther down.

-Before Gastric Bypass Surgery
+How Long Will Gastric Bypass Surgery Take?

 Gastric bypass surgery usually takes three to four hours.
 The hospital stay is generally three to four days.
 This may vary from patient to patient.